-The applicant has requested a Conditional Use Permit to allow for the storage of mulch piles on the subject property up to 25' in height.
-The Development Review Team (DRT) reviewed the circumstances of the subject property and applicable sections of articles III, IV, V, and VIII of the Land Development Code (LDC) as they relate to this case.
+The applicant has requested renewal of their existing Conditional Use Permit to allow for the storage of mulch piles on the subject property up to 25' in height.
+The Development Review Team (DRT)

+reviewed the circumstances of the subject property and applicable sections of articles III, IV, V, and VIII of the Land Development Code (LDC) as they relate to this case.